 INSERT INTO table (columns) VALUES (values) ON CONFLICT DO UPDATE SET <values>;

-A transaction that impacts a set of rows distributed across multiple tablets (which would be hosted on different nodes in the most general case) use the distributed transactions path to execute transactions.
-Implementing distributed transactions in YugabyteDB requires the use of a transaction manager that can coordinate the various operations that are a part of the transaction and finally commit or abort the transaction as needed.
-Read more about the distributed transactions IO path.
+A transaction that impacts a set of rows distributed across multiple tablets (which would be hosted on different nodes in the most general case) use a distributed transactions path to execute transactions.
+Implementing distributed transactions in YugabyteDB requires the use of a transaction manager that can coordinate various operations included in the transaction and finally commit or abort the transaction as needed.
+For more information, see Distributed transactions I/O path.